pandem2/pandem-source/README.md

 ```
 - Running monitoring and dashboard
 ```
-#If you have docker and NLP models the you can run without limitations
 python -m pandemsource start -d

-#If you do not have docker or NLP models you have to run pandem WITHOUT NLP without Twitter and without MediSys
-python -m pandemsource start -d --no-nlp
 ```
 - Accessing the dashboard from http://localhost:8001 to see the progress and integrated time series